I Can See Your Voice Indonesia season 3

 The third season of the Indonesian television mystery music game show I Can See Your Voice Indonesia premiered on MNCTV on 11 March 2018.

-This season also saw with Devano Danendra defeating Iis Dahlia in its first game under "battle format" applied to an existing counterpart of I Can See Your Voice, which was introduced in Giọng ải giọng ai.
+This season also featured the first two games playing under "battle format" in an existing counterpart of I Can See Your Voice, since its introduction in Giọng ải giọng ai.

 Gameplay

 Formats

 According to the original South Korean rules, the guest artist(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

-For games played under the "battle format" (from Giọng ải giọng ai; in 2 episodes), two opposing guest artists eliminate one singer each during the proper game phase, and then remain one singer each to join the final performance.
-At the end of a game, the following conditions for winning mystery singers chosen by opposing guest artists, depending on the outcome of final performances, if:
+For games played under the "battle format" (from Giọng ải giọng ai), two opposing guest artists eliminate one singer each during the proper game phase, and then keep one singer each to join the final performance.
+The winner is determined by the remaining mystery singers, who are chosen by opposing guest artists, as per specific winning condition depends on the outcome of their final performance, if: